Wix vs Shopify — Which is Better in 2024?

 The quick verdict

 If you’re aiming to build a content site and do some simple selling on the side, Wix is a more obvious choice than Shopify, because it gives you a significantly larger range of content creation tools.
-And, while its selling tools are not as sophisticated as Shopify’s, they are cheaper to access.
+And, while its selling tools are not as sophisticated as Shopify’s, they are pretty good, and cheaper to access.

 But if you’re hoping to build a professional online store that’s truly scalable, Shopify is the winner in a Wix vs Shopify shootout.
 Its ecommerce features are best in class, and it is considerably better than Wix when it comes to multi-currency selling, dropshipping, point of sale and tax calculation.